MathieuUrstein/HEIG.TWEB.Project02/README.md

     $ git clone git@github.com:MathieuUrstein/HEIG.TWEB.Project02.git

-When you have done this, you can go in the cloned repository.
+When you have done this, you can go in the cloned repository. (typically with the cd command)

 #### MongoDB
 Now, you need to build a docker image for the MongoDB with the following command: